appijumbo/Installing-Heroku-onto-Debian-Ubuntu-Linuix/README.md

 find ~/Downloads -name heroku-cli*
 ```

-* as superuser, move the 'heroku-cli-XXXXXX' file into /usr/local/lib/heroku
+* As superuser, move the 'heroku-cli-XXXXXX' file into /usr/local/lib/heroku

 ( just ensure you have a space before /usr/local.lib/heroku)